tensorcircuit/tensorcircuit-ng/docs/source/index.rst

 Relevant Links
 --------------------

-TensorCircuit is created and maintained by `Shi-Xin Zhang <https://github.com/refraction-ray>`_.
+TensorCircuit is created and now maintained as TensorCircuit-NG by `Shi-Xin Zhang <https://github.com/refraction-ray>`_.

-The current core authors of TensorCircuit are `Shi-Xin Zhang <https://github.com/refraction-ray>`_ and `Yu-Qin Chen <https://github.com/yutuer21>`_.
+The current core authors of TensorCircuit-NG are `Shi-Xin Zhang <https://github.com/refraction-ray>`_ and `Yu-Qin Chen <https://github.com/yutuer21>`_.
 We also thank `contributions <https://github.com/tensorcircuit/tensorcircuit-ng/graphs/contributors>`_ from the open source community.

-If you have any further questions or collaboration ideas, please use the issue tracker or forum below, or send email to shixinzhang#tencent.com.
+If you have any further questions or collaboration ideas, please use the issue tracker or forum below, or send email to shixinzhang#iphy.ac.cn

 .. card-carousel:: 2